OXID-eSales/twig-admin-theme/README.md

 * master branch is compatible with OXID eShop compilation master
 * b-1.x branch is compatible with OXID eShop b-6.2.x
+* b-3.x branch is compatible with OXID eShop b-6.3.x

 ## Installation